Breadstick-Productions/calamarch/README.md

 ...

 # Tips and Tricks (IMPORTANT, PLEASE READ !)

+**When updating system**

+- Always carry a Live USB with an iso in case something happens
+- Make sure your laptop is connected to power
+- You need a stable internet connection
+- **Never interrupt a system update, make sure it runs until finish**
+- If something happens, you need to boot into live usb, mount your system partition, and [arch-chroot](https://wiki.archlinux.org/title/chroot#Using_arch-chroot) into it.
+Run `pacman -Syu` over there.
+If you are still confused, you can either visit the [forums](https://bbs.archlinux.org) or the community [discord](https://discord.gg/HTEzWDF)

 **Games disabling compositor/desktop effects**

 Go to `System Settings > Display and Monitor > Compositor` and uncheck "Allow applications to block compositing"